mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/runtime-security.md

 Tenants can be custom defined in the application as well by using identifiers like division, country, and site.

-## 6 Which Identity Management Solutions Can I Use in My Mendix Application?
+## 6 Which Identity Management Solutions Can I Use in My Mendix App?

 Mendix offers MxID (which is a user management and provisioning service) as part of Mendix Cloud.
 MxID is built on the Mendix Platform and thus inherits all security measures from the platform.
 MxID provides an administration portal for the management of user access and authentication.

-## 7 How Are Permissions Assigned with My Application?
+## 7 How Are Permissions Assigned with My App?

 Apart from the company profile and settings, Mendix supports the definition of Company Admins who can assign permissions to users following a delegated administration concept.
 One or more administrators can be identified per tenant who, in turn, can perform administrative tasks in the tenant according to the permissions granted.